lando-cal/tech-notes/docs/airport.md

+# Apple Airport

-Apple Airport, discontinued as of November 2016.
+Apple Airport hardware was discontinued in November 2016.

 # Using old Airport Utility apps with new versions of OS X